UniMath/agda-unimath/src/trees/univalent-polynomial-endofunctors.lagda.md

     ( polynomial-endofunctor-univalent-polynomial-endofunctor P)
 ```

-### Characterizing identity in the image of univalent polynomial endofunctors
+### Characterizing equality in the image of univalent polynomial endofunctors

 When the polynomial endofunctor is univalent we get a stronger characterization
 of identity in its image, since equality of shapes is characterized by